HakariMatt/Matveich_HTV/README.md

+Current release includes:

-H-II (H3) Transfer Vehicle
+- H-II Transfer Vehicle (HTV)

-A mod adds set of parts for japanese HTV cargo spacecraft.
-This mod is suitable for McDouble's H-II.
+- HTV Return (HTV-R)

 Plans:
-HTV-X and some additions to HTV such as other variants of the Exposed Pallet, service module science experiments, etc.
+Currently I'm working on the H3 rocket for McDouble's mod.
+Once I finish the H3 I will do the HTV-X. And  there will probably be some little updates with extra bits to match the real spacecraft.

 Dependencies:

-All dependencies already in zip.
+All dependencies are bundled with the release:

+- B9PartSwitch
+- Waterfall
+- Module Manager

 FAQ:

-Q: Will you make this *shows HTV-related concept*?
-A: Maybe.
-My goal is to add almost all HTV-related things to this mod.
-Maybe even JSS.

 Q: Does this mod works with *name of LV mod*?

 A: IDK.
 It has standard sizes 1.25, 1.875, 2.5m, so it works with mods that uses standard sizes.
 You also can use TweakScale.

 Q: Do you have plans for HOPE-X?

 A: No

+Q: Will you do the manned HTV?

+A: Well, manned HTV isn't really an HTV.
+It utilizes some of the HTV technologies but it is not an HTV.
+So the answer is no.

 LICENSE